 Use a Programmable Thermostat

-Another way to minimise strain on your AC unit is to use a programmable thermostat.
+Another way to minimize strain on your AC unit is to use a programmable thermostat.
 This allows you to set the temperature in your home to automatically adjust based on your schedule.
 For example, you can set the temperature to be warmer during the day when no one is home and cooler in the evening when everyone is home.

 By using a programmable thermostat, you can prevent your AC from working harder than it needs to.
 This can also save you money on your energy bill by reducing the amount of time your air conditioning unit is running.